simonwittber/scaled-origin/README.md

 When the Transform comes back into bounds, it's scale is restored and it is added to the near camera layer.

+If your farClipPlane is set to 3000, then you can seamlessly work with a 7290 km2 world.

 Caveats
 -------